 “However softly we speak, He is near enough to hear us.
 Neither is there any need for wings to go find Him.
 All one need do is to go into solitude and look at him within oneself” (St. Teresa, The Way of Perfection).

 I love this quotation because it is simply stated, yet profound.
 St. Teresa encourages all of us to have confidence that Jesus is present within our minds, our hearts, and our spirits whatever may be going on in the outer world at any given time.
 We can always enter a sacred space within ourselves, look at Jesus with our inner eyes and receive the loving gaze of Jesus as he looks back at us.

-You already know that God is everywhere. …There I no need to go to heaven in order to speak with one’s Eternal Father or find delight in Him.
+You already know that God is everywhere. …There is no need to go to heaven in order to speak with one’s Eternal Father or find delight in Him.
 Nor is there any need to shout.
 However softly we speak, He is near enough to us.
 Neither is there any need for wings to go find Him.
 All one need do is to go into solitude and look at Him within oneself and not turn away from so good a Guest, but with great humility speak to Him as a Father.
 Tell Him about your trials; ask Him for a remedy against them.
 Saint Teresa of Jesus, The Way of Perfection, Ch.
 28

 As my understanding of the Carmelite charism has grown in my time here, I have come to realize what St. Teresa expresses in the above quote- that to find God what is needed is a constant sense of His presence within you.
 To me, this quote spells out the goal of Carmelite life- deep love of and union with God.

-Sister Katherine Mary Toher
+Sister Katharine Mary Toher

 “My spirit rejoices in God my savior.”
+Magnificat

 In this year 2018, I will praise and thank God for sixty years of consecrated life.
 It has been a great joy to spend each day in the Lord’s service!

 Jesus, in the Gospel, calls his disciples, “Come, follow me.”
 I heard this call as well; I wanted to follow Jesus, but not in religious life.
 My Mother, who wanted me to become a Sister, frequently repeated this to me.
 In order to prove to her that I was not called to be a Sister, for her peace and for mine as well, I decided to enter the Sisters of Saint Joseph.
 I did this also to find out what Jesus truly wanted of me.
 I was almost sure that the religious life was not for me.
 I told myself ‘I will stay two weeks and then I will return home.’
 Of course I didn’t tell me Mother this reservation!